mrc2rules/AsusTUF-Help-Guide/windows/english-en/windows/debloating-windows.md

 ## What is bloatware?

-Bloatware refers to pre-installed or unnecessary software that offers little value and often slows down your system.
+Bloatware is preinstalled software that consumes system resources or storage without providing meaningful value to the user.
+It can slow down your device, change settings automatically, display unwanted ads, and even create security vulnerabilities.

-Manufacturers include these apps to promote their services or generate revenue, but they usually consume memory, storage, and battery life.
+Manufacturers often include these apps to promote their services or generate revenue, but they typically drain memory, storage, and battery life while cluttering the system.

 ## Why Remove Bloatware?

+Removing bloatware can:
-1. Improves performance by reducing background processes.
+1. Improve performance by reducing background processes.
-2. Frees up storage.
+2. Free up storage space.
-3. Extends battery life.
+3. Extend battery life.
-4. Reduces security risks from outdated or unused apps.
+4. Reduce security risks from outdated or unused apps.

 ## Steps